How Long Should You Keep Tax Records?

 Why should I focus on record keeping?

-It is important to keep all tax records for at least three years in the unlikely event that you are audited by the IRS.
 It is not enough to just claim certain credits and deductions, you need to provide documentation as proof.
 Without valid proof, the IRS may revoke certain deductions or credits, causing you to end up owing on your tax return.
 If the IRS also finds negligence or improper record keeping, they may impose fines and penalties for failing to maintain proper records.
 In addition, improper record keeping can result in denied deductions and credits.

 What tax records should I keep?

-What are the best practices when it comes to record keeping?
+What are the best practices when it comes to record-keeping?

 There are lots of ways to keep documentation organized and secure: